 Kayak along the Alaskan coastline and search for wildlife

-Savor the serenity of raw wilderness on an unscripted day of Southeast Alaska discovery.
-The options are countless, dictated by the day’s unique circumstances.
+Savor the serenity of raw wilderness on an unscripted morning and afternoon of Southeast Alaska discovery.
+The countless options are dictated by the day’s unique circumstances.
 Opportunities may include a coastline kayak paddle, up-close whale encounters, or a hike through an alluring old-growth forest.
-You may do a beach landing on an unspoiled shoreline to explore a tidal flat or track along with a foraging bear from the safety of your DIB (shallow water expedition craft).
-Regardless of the activity, experience the magic of the archipelago’s many remote coves, bays, and inlets.
+You may do a beach landing on an unspoiled shoreline to explore a tidal flat or track along with a foraging bear from the safety of the expedition vessel.
+Regardless of the activity, you’ll experience the magic of the archipelago’s many remote coves, bays, and inlets.

 Apologies for the inconvenience.
 Prices for not yet published.
 Below per person rate based on previous season.
 Contact us to confirm upcoming season pricing.